 Hikaru comes from the Japanese word To Shine, and that is what we do!
 Villa Hikaru is a lovely, classic well-kept late 60s era Jamaican stone and concrete beachfront home with traditional louvered windows and terrazzo-tiled floors.
 It was amongst the very first villas built on lovely Billy’s Bay by Don and Brad Noel, who worked closely with a local builder sensitive to the design needs of a Jamaican home.
 It has weathered many a hurricane largely unscathed.
-The home is elegantly situated atop a stunning huge 1.25 acre hill lot sloping down to the sea, ending with a striking lit 50 foot lap pool right off the beach and a tennis court.
+The home is elegantly situated atop a stunning huge 1.25 acre hill lot sloping down to the sea, ending with a striking lit 50 foot lap pool right off the beach and a rustic tennis court.
 You can learn more about its creation in Don Noel’s book Near a Far Sea.

 Hikaru has undergone a very sensitive renovation, honoring and preserving the striking mid-century modern clean lines, while adding some new touches overseen by our very talented local French designer Sophie Eyssautier, formerly with Christian Dior, and her local Jamaican Building Team under the direction of Mr Luke.
 The home now has cathedral ceilings throughout and sleek new high-powered 3-blade white metal fans in every room.
 Although new AC units have been placed in each bedroom, you truly will not need them as you will be soothed with evening sea and mountain breezes and lulled to sleep by the sound of crashing waves- that is if you keep the screened windows open and the AC off!

-We have 4 bedrooms with en suite bathrooms- three featuring outdoor stone showers, a new stunning airy kitchen house with polished concrete floors and counters, and re-purposed original cabinetry made from precious local maho wood.
+The main house features 4 bedrooms with en suite bathrooms- three featuring outdoor stone showers, a new stunning airy kitchen house with polished concrete floors and counters, and re-purposed original cabinetry made from precious local maho wood.
 Hikaru enjoys a large open living room with built in concrete couches, restored original vintage furnishings built specifically for the house of local maho wood by a Quaker-run furniture workshop now long closed, cathedral ceilings throughout with white tongue in groove board, stunning African block print fabric covered furniture (sourced from Senegal and Manhattan by Sophie), and locally made rattan lighting, mirrors and carpets.
 You will enjoy Sophie’s 60’s -inspired chic covered outdoor room on the lower seaside terrace (which glows at night through the perforated ornamental concrete block mural-like back wall, in keeping with the villa’s name), and her minimalist covered entry porch with built in seating.

 The lush gardens are being vigorously re-planted to honor the original landscape design, and the caretaker cottage is being upgraded while keeping it’s classic Jamaican lines, creating more living space while honoring the traditional housing of the island where one of the owners’ family hails from.